weiweihuanghuang/Work-Sans/README.md

 The Telugu glyph set comes from [Ramabhadra](http://teluguvijayam.org/fonts.html) by Silicon Andhra.
 Glyphs marked red in the file are those that have been manually cleaned up, the rest are automatically cleaned up with FontForge from Ramabhadra.

+## Suggestion, Comments, Contributions
+If you spot any errors or have any suggestions for improvements please email me at <a href="mailto:wweeiihhuuaanngg@gmail.com">wweeiihhuuaanngg@gmail.com</a>.
+Otherwise you can fork this project and modify it too.

 ## To do
 - Windows rendering optimsation.
 - Extend the OpenType features.